mne-tools/mne-python/doc/manual/c_cookbook.rst

 transformations created with mne_analyze ,
 see :ref:`CACEHGCD`.
 During the computation of the forward solution, mne_do_forwand_solution searches for the MEG/MRI coordinate in the Neuromag MRI directories, see :ref:`BABCHEJD`.
-The fif files created by mne_setup_mrit can be loaded into Matlab with the fiff_read_mri function, see :ref:`ch_matlab`.
+The fif files created by mne_setup_mri can be loaded into Matlab with the fiff_read_mri function, see :ref:`ch_matlab`.